lucasgeron/lucasgeron.github.io/_i18n/en/_posts/2023/06/2023-06-17-rails-scalability.markdown

 Docker and Kubernetes are two technologies that can help scale web applications.
 Docker is a container platform that allows applications to be packaged and deployed as containers, while Kubernetes is an orchestration platform that automates the management and scaling of these containers.
 By using Docker and Kubernetes together, you can create and deploy containers in a cluster and then use Kubernetes to manage and scale those containers.

-To scale an application horizontally, you can use Kubernetes to manage and scale your containers in a cluster.
-This can help ensure that your application can handle an increasing number of users and requests.
+Scaling an application horizontally can help ensure that your application can handle an increasing number of users and requests.
 To do this, you should consider the following steps:

 1. Make sure your application is containerized using a container technology like Docker.
 2. Make sure the containers are configured as a cluster on an orchestration platform like Kubernetes.